 Dries very slowly

-The redesigned La Sportiva Bushido III is a well-rounded and versatile powerhouse that is ready to tackle all kinds of terrain.
+The seriously impressive La Sportiva Bushido III is a well-rounded and versatile powerhouse that is ready to tackle all kinds of terrain.
 From its 3.8 mm lugs to its powerful toe cap to its agility-promoting sensitivity, the Bushido is a durably rugged trail shoe that is ready to tromp through some serious conditions with you.
 On the more affordable side of the spectrum, the Bushido is primed to be the only trail shoe you need in your lineup.

 The Bushido has long been a GearLab favorite because of its sensitivity.
 This is the shoe we choose when we know we need to be on top of our running game.
 The trail feedback that the Bushido provides allows your body to adapt and adjust, even at high speeds.
 With an average 7 mm drop, the new Bushido III still creates strong stability by locking your heel firmly in place and encouraging adjustments with each stride.